Proofreading 1: Introduction

 Requirements for taking this course

-While this course provides helpful links to information on these requirements, it does not teach the rules of grammar or spelling, nor does it cover how to use the software.
+While the course provides helpful links to information on these requirements, it does not teach the rules of grammar or spelling, nor does it cover how to use the software.

 It is now very clear to me that there is a very large and precise skill set required to be a proofreader and it is not simply a matter of being a relatively literate person.
 This course has given me a good insight into the complexity.